Lyquix/tpl_lyquix/README.md

     * Analytics functions to track outbound links, download links, active time, scroll depth, video usage
     * Geolocation using IP address or GPS, utility functions to test location against circle, square and polygon regions
     * And a few extra utility functions: cookies, swipe detection, unique URLs to prevent caching
-  * Loads polyfill.io to automatically load JS polyfills on a per-browser basis
+  * Uses polyfill.io to automatically load JS polyfills, customized for each browser type and version

 ### Template Options

-  * Blank page option: equivalent to tmpl=component, allows to set a template style where the only content in the <body> tag is the component output
+  * Blank page option: equivalent to tmpl=component, allows to set a template style where the only content in the `<body>` tag is the component output
   * Several pre-configured module positions
   * Set Google Analytics account and Google/Yahoo/Bing site verification tags via template configuration
-  * Control Joomla JavaScript frameworks to enable/disable
+  * Control what Joomla JavaScript frameworks to enable/disable
   * Select maximum and minimum screen sizes for responsive framework
-  * List additional CSS and JavaScript library URLs to load
+  * List additional CSS and JavaScript library URLs to load (either local or remote)
   * Select use of original or minified CSS and JS files
-  * Control how CSS and JS files are merged into single files
+  * Merged CSS and JS files concatenate multiple CSS and JS libraries into single files
   * Load optional JS libraries: loDash, polyfill.io, SmoothScroll, dotdotdot, Moments.js
   * Activate outdated browser alerts for IE